PBRjr/obsidian-eberron-notes/Misc Files/Templates/Important NPCs.md

 - Short term goals
 - Long term aspirations

-### Abilities & Powers
+### Rumors

-- Statblock
-- Skills & expertise
-- Spells or special abilities
+- A few simple and short rumors that may be overheard about this NPC

 ### Allies & Enemies

 - Associated faction(s)
 - Key Allies
 - Rivals or enemies

-### Roleplaying Tips

-Suggestions for playing and voicing this NPC

 ### Connections & Hooks